 After Udo Dirkschneider left Accept in 1987, a large fan community followed him to U.D.O.

 Starting with the first albums Animal House in 1987 and Mean Machine in 1988 U.D.O. proved to be pure heavy metal without any Trend-Sound influences.
 Both albums continued where Accept had left off in 1986 with Russian Roulette.
-Animal House was played in by Peter Szigeti (guitars), Frank Rittel from Warlock (bass), Mathias Dieth from Sinner (guitars), Thomas Franke (drums) and Udo Dirkschneider (vocals).
+Animal House was played in by Peter Szigeti (guitars), Frank Rittel from Warlock (bass), Mathias Dieth from Sinner (guitars), Thomas Franke (drums) and Udo Dirkschneider (vocals), for the Animal House tour, Rittel was replaced by Bassist Dieter Rubach and Szigeti was replaced by guitarist Andy Susemihl.

 When Mean Machine was released in 1988 U.D.O. had a totally different look.
-Of the line-up which had played on Animal House, only Udo and lead guitarist Mathias Dieth remained.
-New additions were Andy Susemihl (guitar), Thomas Smuszynski (bass) and Stefan Schwarzmann (drums).
+Of the line-up which had played on Animal House, only Udo, Susemihl and Mathias Dieth remained.
+New additions were Thomas Smuszynski (bass) and Stefan Schwarzmann (drums).

 U.D.O. achieved success with the album Faceless World, produced by ex-Accept drummer Stefan Kaufmann.